svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_parsing_expressions/index.md

 That is what is needed when it comes to plumbing (and *helper functions*) and it is time to implement the tokenizer.
-First off there is one function per token that can be thought of as a *try to tokenize as* functions.
+First off there is one function per token.
+These functions can be thought of as a *try to tokenize as* functions.
 These all return an integer that is `0` in case it could not read its dedicated kind of token from the head of the stream.
 If the token can be read from the stream, the number of